 Another part of the problem is a little less obvious but a lot more interesting than you might think.
 Pinker ascribes a big source of messy writing to a mental process called chunking, in which we package groups of concepts into ever further abstraction to save space in our brain.
 Here’s a great example of chunking:

 As children we see one person hand a cookie to another, and we remember it as an act of giving.
 One person gives another one a cookie in exchange for a banana; we chunk the two acts of giving together and think of the sequence as trading.
 Person 1 trades a banana to Person 2 for a shiny piece of metal, because he knows he can trade it to Person 3 for a cookie; we think of it as selling.
 Lots of people buying and selling make up a market.
 Activity aggregated over many markets get chunked into the economy.
 The economy can now be thought of as an entity which responds to action by central banks; we call that monetary policy.
 One kind of monetary policy, which involves the central bank buying private assets, is chunked as quantitative easing.

 As we read and learn, we master a vast number of these abstractions, and each becomes a mental unit which we can bring to mind in an instant and share with others by uttering its name.

-Chunking is an amazing and useful component of higher intelligence, but it gets us in trouble when we write because we assume our readers’ chunks are just like our own.
+Chunking is a useful component of higher intelligence, but it gets us in trouble when we write because we assume our readers’ chunks are just like our own.
 They’re not.